RansDesai/node-app/README.md

 ## How to Install

-In order to deploy on a Kubernetes cluster
+In order to deploy on a Kubernetes cluster:

 - Clone the repo
 ```